 Named for strangely shaped formations of volcanic rock near its summit, Sepulcher Mountain provides hikers unique opportunities to spot gorgeous alpine wildflowers, beautiful mountain vistas, wildlife and more.
 Begin by following the Beaver Ponds Trail to the Sepulcher Mountain Trail junction.
 From there, you’ll ascend 3,400 feet (1,036 meters) along the trail, which will lead you through mountain meadows and thick forests all the way to the top.
 Once you conquer the difficult upwards trek, you will be rewarded with amazing views of the surrounding mountains and hills, as well as the rolling valleys below.

-The trailhead for Sepulcher Mountain is located near the Mammoth Hot Springs, between the Liberty Cap and the stone house.
+The trailhead for Sepulcher Mountain is located near Mammoth Hot Springs, between the Liberty Cap and the stone house.

-Round Trip distance: 4 miles (6.4 km)
+Round Trip Distance: 4 miles (6.4 km)

 Estimated Completion time: 3–4 hours